EllDy96/CarlGang/README.md

-# CarlGang working for changing the face of the music recognition's world.
+# CarlGang working for changing the face of the music recognition's word.